d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 where data points are column vectors and weights used to form weighted sums are row vectors.
 However, it can be beneficial to be flexible.
 Matrices are useful data structures: they allow us to organize data that have different modalities of variation.
 For example, rows in our matrix might correspond to different houses (data points), while columns might correspond to different attributes.
 This should sound familiar if you have ever used spreadsheet software or have read :numref:`sec-pandas`.
 Thus, although the default orientation of a single vector is a column vector, in a matrix that represents a tabular dataset, it is more conventional to treat each data point as a row vector in the matrix.
 And, as we will see in later chapters, this convention will enable common deep learning practices.
-For example, along the outermost axis of an ndarray, we can access or enumerate minibatches of data points, or just data points if no minibatch exists.
+For example, along the outermost axis of an `ndarray`, we can access or enumerate minibatches of data points, or just data points if no minibatch exists.

 Given a vector, the first interpretation that we should give it is as a point in space.